 Once everything checks out, schedule an interview with the tenant so you can meet them in person or at least on Zoom.
 Have a list of questions you can ask them to clarify a few things about their finances or lifestyle.
 For instance, do they smoke or have any pets?
 Why are they moving, and how long do they plan to stay?
 Be extremely wary of asking any questions that might be perceived as discriminatory.
 The last thing you want is a fair housing violation that leads to a lawsuit, so avoid any questions about race, religion, marital status, or disabilities.

 6. Be Thoughtful About the Lease6.
 Be Thoughtful About the Lease

 A well-written lease can save you a lot of headaches.
-At a minimum, your lease should include the rental terms such as the price, length of occupancy, type of occupancy, the number and kind of pets permissible (if allowed), move-in and move-out days, deposits, and any extra fees such as utilities.
+Your lease should include the rental terms such as the price, length of occupancy, type of occupancy, the number and kind of pets permissible (if allowed), move-in and move-out days, deposits, and any extra fees as utilities.
 You’ll want an attorney to write a rider to the lease you can include for any special conditions.
 For instance, an early termination clause rules on pets, subleasing, smoking, or maintenance.